swiftlang/swift-evolution/proposals/0NNN-unstructured-task-error-handling.md

 ## Detailed design

-`Task` currently has many initializers and matching detached variants.
+`Task` currently has many initializers and matching detached and immediate variants.
 We propose to adjust these initializers in two ways.

 ### Non-throwing overloads